SymfonyCasts/vue/sfcasts/ep1/product-card.md

 Now that we have a computed property called `price`, we can use it with `{{ price }}`, as *if* `price` were a prop or data.

-We know that computed properties - like `props` and `data` - are added as *properties* to the Vue instance, which is why we can say things like `this.price`.
+We know that computed properties - similar to `props` and `data` - are added as *properties* to the Vue instance, which is why we can say things like `this.price`.
 But behind the scenes, when we access this property, it will call our method.
 As a bonus, it even *caches* that property in case we refer to it multiple times.

 ## Computed Properties with Arguments?